 Five Reasons Not to Use a Free VPN:

-- Security Risks: One of the primary concerns with free VPNs online is that they may not have robust security features.
+• Security Risks: One of the primary concerns with free VPNs online is that they may not have robust security features.
 Many free VPN providers lack the resources to develop and maintain strong security protocols, leaving their users vulnerable to cyber threats such as malware, hacking, and phishing.
-According to a study by CSIRO, out of 283 free VPN apps tested, 75% contained at least one tracking library, 38% contained malware, and 18% did not encrypt users’ traffic.

-- Data Logging: Free VPNs need to generate revenue, and they often do this by logging and selling users’ data to third-party advertisers.
+• Data Logging: Free VPNs need to generate revenue, and they often do this by logging and selling users’ data to third-party advertisers.
 These VPN providers may log your browsing history, online activity, and personal information and then sell it to advertisers, compromising your online privacy.
-A study by CSIRO found that 67% of free VPN providers were guilty of logging users’ data.

-- Slow Internet Speeds: Free VPNs have limited bandwidth and often throttle internet speed to reduce costs.
+• Slow Internet Speeds: Free VPNs have limited bandwidth and often throttle internet speed to reduce costs.
 This can make online browsing and stream painfully slow.
 Additionally, the best free VPN providers may place restrictions on the share of data you can utilize each month, forcing you to either upgrade to a paid version or seek another free VPN provider.
-According to a study by Top10VPN, free VPNs are 30% slower than paid VPNs on average.

-- Limited Server Locations: Free VPNs typically have fewer server locations than their paid counterparts.
+• Limited Server Locations: Free VPNs typically have fewer server locations than their paid counterparts.
 This can limit your access to geo-restricted content and make bypassing internet censorship in some countries harder.
 With limited server options, you may also experience slower speeds due to server congestion.
-According to a study by VPNMentor, 84% of free VPNs have less than ten server locations.

-- No Customer Support: Finally, free VPNs typically offer no customer support or technical assistance.
+• No Customer Support: Finally, free VPNs typically offer no customer support or technical assistance.
 This can be significant if you run into problems with the VPN connection or need help troubleshooting an issue.
 You’re on your own, and this can make it difficult to get the help you need.
-According to a study by BestVPN.co, 70% of free VPNs do not offer any kind of customer support.

 While free VPNs may seem like an alluring option, they come with significant risks that can harm your online privacy and security.
 They are often insecure, log user data, offer slow internet speeds, have limited server locations, and lack customer support.
 To ensure your online privacy and security, opting for a reputable paid VPN provider that offers robust security features and excellent customer support is best.